captainbrosset/tocex/README.md

 # WebToc - A table of contents extractor in your browser

-WebToc displays the table of contents (TOC) outline for the current webpage, in the sidebar.
-WebToc is a browser sidebar extension that generates a table of contents from the h1 through h6 tags in the current page.
+WebToc displays the table of contents (TOC) outline for the current webpage, in the sidebar as you surf the web.
+WebToc is a browser sidebar extension that generates a table of contents from the h1 through h6 tags in the current webpage.

 ![The WebToc extension in the sidebar of Microsoft Edge, showing the table of contents for the current webpage](./images/screenshot.png)